Updated: Dec 5, 2022

 At this point, you should be also defining what specific actions you'll be taking in order to reach your goal.
 You'll also need to focus on “why” each goal is important to YOU! - and how you’ll feel once you achieve it.

 Where focus goes, energy flows-Tony Robbins

 Goal-setting can be overwhelming- but it’s very much like the old joke about how you eat an elephant….one bite at a time!!!

-If you follow this rule, then you’ll break your goal into bite-sized chunks so that you’ll eat (and digest) - a small portion at a time and you'll build the needed momentum (and confidence) to get closer to the eventual outcome.
+If you follow this rule, then you’ll break your goal into bite-sized chunks so that you’ll eat (and digest) - a small portion at a time.
+You'll then be able to build the needed momentum (and confidence) to get closer to your eventual outcome.

-Focusing on each step will not make you lose sight of the “Big Picture”; however, using this method will ensure that you make steady and purposeful progress- which will allow you to reach your destination.
+Focusing on each step won't make you lose sight of the “Big Picture”; however, using this method will ensure that you make steady and purposeful progress- allowing you to reach your destination.

 Links to help you to set goals: